Best Kept Secret by Chris Green

 Tracey does not seem to have a view about the Nordic lack of tolerance for man’s best friend.
 She continues to stare into space.
 This provides a cue for Dirk to play his cat card and also refer to Tracey’s gaze.

 ‘The first cat in space was a French cat named Félicette in 1963,’ he says.
 ‘She was black and white.’

 Tracey has no view about feline celebrities.

 Dirk has other facts at his fingertips.
-Before he came in here, he often spent the whole day browsing trivia sites.
+Before he came in here, he often spent the whole dayspent many an afternoon browsing trivia sites.
 He is about to tell Tracey that Coca-Cola would be green if colouring weren’t added to it, when they are joined on the patio by Echo.

 Echo looks tanned and sporty and is probably nearer his age than Tracey.
 She has beautiful brown eyes and a winning smile.
-He feels he might be able to get along with Echo.
-And, what a great name!
-He first noticed her when she arrived in a brightly coloured VW camper earlier.
-She came straight over to him and introduced herself.
-He was further encouraged when they both showed a preference for the mung bean dahl over the oatmeal power bowl at lunch, and, he might have imagined it, but didn’t she compliment him on his floral print shirt?
-She seems more relaxed than most of the burnt out event organisers and ad executives inside.
-It is hard to imagine that she has internet addiction disorder.
+Dirk feels he might be able to get along with Echo.
+And what a great name!
+He noticed her earlier when she arrived in a brightly coloured VW camper earlier.
+She came over to him to introduce herself.
+He was further encouraged when she showed a preference for the mung bean dahl over the oatmeal power bowl at lunch.
+And he might have imagined it.
+But didn’t she compliment him on his floral print shirt?
+She seems more relaxed than most of the burnt-out event organisers and ad executives inside.
+It is hard to imagine that she has Internet Addiction Disorder.
 She is even able to keep from fidgeting her fingers.

 Following her break up with Blake, the last thing Echo needs is another alpha male who has to be the centre of attention.
 Nor does she want someone who will stare with wonder at her hair or hang on her every word.
 She is looking for a sensitive man who will understand her needs.
 She looks Dirk up and down.
 They smile at one another.